zeha/puppet-solr/README.md

 ## Installing Cores

 Cores can be installed via the defined type solr::core.
-Solr should pick up the new cores without needing to do a refresh.
+Solr requires a restart when a new core is added.
+This module doesn't handle restarting solr for adding new cores.

 ### Parameters